tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/快速入门/创建实例_intl.md

 #### Engine ####
 TencentDB for MongoDB supports two storage engines: WiredTiger and Rocks.
 #### Instance type and number of nodes ####
-Instance types include replica set and sharding instances.
+Instance types include replica set and sharded instances.
 For replica set instances, the "1 Master and 2 Slaves" architecture is configured by default.
-For sharding clusters, you can select the number of shards and the number of nodes in each shard as needed.
+For sharded clusters, you can select the number of shards and the number of nodes in each shard as needed.
 Each shard has "1 Master and 2 Slaves" by default.
 To improve data availability, you can increase the number of nodes in each shard.
 To increase the storage capacity of the cluster, you can increase the number of shards.
 #### Specification ####
 The table below shows the available computation specifications for each node:
 | CPU | MEM |